LeanKit-Labs/autohost/README.md

 ```javascript
 	envelope.data.arg1 === envelope.params.arg1;
 ```

+### url - regular expression
+The `url` can also be defined as a regular expression that will be evaluated against incoming URLs.
+Both `apiPrefix` and `urlPrefix` will be pre-pended to the regular expression automatically - do not include them in the expression provided.

 #### query parameters
 Query parameters behave exactly like path variables.
 They are available on the `params` property of the envelope and copied to the `envelope.data` hash if they wouldn't collide with an existing property.